amazon-science/read-up/README.md

 ```
 To evaluate our Guesser model:
 ```
-$ export PYTHONPATH=src:${PYTHONPATH}
 $ python main.py \
     --command test-guesser-vilbert \
     --config config_files/guesser_vilbert.yaml \
     --n-jobs 8 \
     --load ckpt/guesser_vilbert-sd0/best.pth
 ```

-You can also load our trained Guesser model _here_ for evaluation, by changing the pretrained-path in the model config file.

 This repo also implements other Guesser models:
 * Baseline Guesser model [1]